 In 2004, Catherine Raaflaub came to STS as the sixth Head of School.
 She brought her passion for coed education as well as her strong background in technology.
 Under her leadership, the School continued to build on the established programs and formalized its mission as a focus on scholarship, leadership and character.
 The School’s motto Nil Nisi Optimum began to be interpreted as “Nothing but your best.”

 The Board of Governors asked Peter Ditchburn to return to STS as acting Head in the fall of 2006 when Catherine Raaflaub returned to Ontario.
 By the spring of 2007, a search committee had completed its work and announced the selection of Dr. William Jones as the next Head of School.
 Dr. Jones was Director of the Senior School at STS from 1992 – 1999 and then Head of Southridge School from 1999 – 2007.
-Dr. Jones is currently Head of School at STS.
+Dr. Jones announced his retirement from Strathcona-Tweedsmuir School after 11 years of dedicated service as Head of School and retired in June 2018.